 Payment Options - Subscription Fees, or No?

-There are many Software-as-a-Service (SaaS) companies that offer intranet subscriptions, costing between $5-$16 per user per month.
-These fees depend on the features included in the software as well as the size and needs of the organization.
+Many companies offer Software-as-a-Service (SaaS), giving your organization an intranet subscription, costing between $5-$35 per user per month.
+The fees depend on the features included in the software as well as the size and needs of the organization.
 The subscription “pay-as-you-go-per-employee” model may work well for your business -- it allows you to sign up, flip a switch and connect to an “instant-intranet" -- but you will not own the software and may not be able to customize the platform to your own business processes.

-At Aerie Consulting we charge a one-time fee for our Accelerated Intranet, our own SharePoint search-based intranet.
+At Aerie Consulting we offer both an SaaS model and one-time fee model for our Accelerated Intranet, our own SharePoint search-based intranet.
 With the one-time fee approach, your organization pays an up-front cost and the accelerated intranet is deployed either on your private or public cloud.
 After that, your company owns the platform and can customize it as you want.
-There are no extra fees for adding users.
-Most organizations find this pricing model simpler and more efficient for their needs.
+There are no extra fees for adding users with this approach.
+Many organizations find this pricing model simpler and more efficient for their needs.
 It can include intranet design for customizations in their project fee so that all costs are known up front.

 Once you have prioritized your business objectives, decided where the portal will be hosted, and determined who will build it, you can figure out what an intranet will cost.
 The average price for an Accelerated Intranet often runs between $30,000 and $100,000 or more.
 Even though this is a one-time payment, it’s useful to keep in mind that if your platform is successful, you will likely add new applications and customizations over time.
 Businesses that excel at SharePoint always discover new ways of using its tools, resulting in additional development costs later on.
 That’s a good problem to have, because when employees are working at a higher level, you’ll be amazed at how that investment pays off.